marinasundstrom/CheckedExceptions/README.md

 Works for: Methods, properties (accessors), constructors, lambda expressions, and local functions.

 Supports propagation of the warnings.
-Also deals with inheritance for exceptions.
+Also deals with inheritance hierarchies for exceptions.

 Examples below, and in the "Test" project.